analogdevicesinc/testbenches/docs/testbenches/project_based/template/_index.rst

 \**\* THIS IS JUST AN EXAMPLE \**\*

-The following are available configurations for the test bench:
+The following are available configurations for the testbench:

    +-----------------------+-----------------------------------------------+
    | Configuration mode    | Parameters                                    |